marsbradley/off_sec_101/_posts/2018-02-27-presentation-5.markdown

 - For the common user:
 - Common sense.
 - Don't click random, suspicious links in emails, social media, forums.
+Be vigilant.
 - For the website owner:
--
+- URL Sanitisation

 </section>